FZJ-INM1-BDA/HBP-connectivity-component/readme.md

-## Import component in your application
+## Importing the component in your application
 ### Angular 2+ application
 1. Install npm package -